Posts

 Image

-Disclosure: I may earn a small commission from links in this post at no extra cost to you.
-Last updated: September 22, 2025 Cycling helps—if your calories do, too.
-Quick Answer: Cycling helps with weight loss only when you’re also in a calorie deficit.
+Last updated: January 1, 2026 Cycling helps—if your calories do, too.
+Quick Take: Cycling helps with weight loss only when you’re also in a calorie deficit.
 Ride consistently, track what you eat, and keep intake a little lower than output.
 Cycling for Weight Loss: It Works— If You Track Calories I’ve ridden 5,000+ miles in some years and didn’t lose a pound.
 The missing piece wasn’t more miles; it was managing calories .
 Cycling is fantastic for heart health, mood, and longevity.
 For fat loss, though, the rule is blunt: you lose weight only when you consistently eat fewer calories than you burn .
 How Cycling Fits Into a Calorie Deficit Calories out: A steady ride can burn a few hundred calories.
 Heavier riders and harder efforts burn more.
 Calories in: One big snack can erase the whole ride.
-Portion size and “healthy-...
+Portion size and “healthy-but-heavy” foods are where most people slip.
+Consistency: Moderate rides most days + honest food logging beats ...

 Fostering Inclusivity and Combating Elitism in the Cycling Community